Slash-Point/.github/profile/README.md

 # Welcome to Slash Point

+Slash Point is committed to fostering a community driven effort to secure todays future.
+Together we will empower organizations to build trustworthy AI models and respect individual rights to data privacy.
+Our expansion strategy, driven by client acquisition, userbase growth, and strategic partnerships, will position us at the forefront of the AI and data protection domain.

 Open Source AI/ML Auditing
 ----
 The goal of this organization is to publish code and innovate on existing techinques to ensure AI models follow these proposed guidlines: